param-code/counter-app/README.md

 ## Introduction

-The Counter App is a minimalistic application that allows users to increment and decrement a counter.
-It serves as a starting point for learning and building React applications with Vite.
+The Counter App is a comprehensive stopwatch application that allows users to track time, record laps, analyze sessions, switch between light and dark modes, and view world clocks.

 ## Features

-- Increment and decrement the counter
+- Start, pause, and reset the stopwatch
-- Hot Module Replacement (HMR) for a smooth development experience
-- ESLint integration for maintaining code quality
+- Record laps with individual lap times
+- Analyze sessions with average, fastest, and slowest lap times
+- Display lap times in bar graphs
+- Switch between light and dark modes
+- View current times of different countries

 ## Installation